Review of Laws and

 PRESCRIBED BURN PLANS

-Any burn conducted on Conservancy property or led by a Conservancy Representative or contractor, even if in cooperation with another agency or entity, must have an approved Consequence Analysis (Blank Form).
-Conservancy employees should see the Conservancy's Intranet Fire Manual (Internal link, Planning- Section B) for further guidance.
+Any burn conducted on Conservancy property or led by a Conservancy Representative or contractor, even if in cooperation with another agency or entity, must have an approved Consequence Analysis and Prescribed Burn Activity Approval.
+Conservancy employees should see the Conservancy's Intranet Fire Manual (Internal link, Planning- Sections B and C) for further guidance.

 Burn Plan Review and Approval